jmguerra444/SliceViewer/README.md

 The following functions are included:
 * Basic image functionalities: navigate through slices, zoom and get pixel values.
-* Measure distances in image
+* Measure distances in image.
 * Noise quantifiction: mean and standard deviation computation inside patch.
-* Change visualization window
+* Change visualization window.
-* Save statistics and images in .jpeg and dicom format
+* Save statistics and images in .jpeg and dicom format.
 * This tool was used for medical imaging applications, dicom reader function is also provided, small dicom free available sample for test is also provided provided.
 The syntax for dataset loading is:

 ``` matlab